ffevotte/slurm.el/README.md

 - `slurm-squeue-format`: the list of fields to display in the jobs list.

+- `slurm-remote-host`: Execute SLURM commands on this remote host using SSH rather than executing them directly.
+See also `slurm-remote-username` and `slurm-remote-ssh-cmd`.

+- `slurm-remote-username`: Username to use for SSHing to the remote machine specified in `slurm-remote-host`."

+- `slurm-remote-ssh-cmd`: Command to use as SSH when executing SLURM commands on a remote machine.
+Defaults to `ssh`.

 All these variables can be customized via `M-x customize-group RET slurm RET`.